sf-wdi-19-20/staging-modules/w1_d3_3_control_flow_lab/README.md

 3. Write a code snippet to prompt a user for their email address and check whether an the address looks real (this is called **input validation**).
 Hint: what features do valid email addresses share?

+4. Create a `userLogin` object with one key for a user's name and a key for the user's password.
+Make up a user name and password.
+Write a code snippet to prompt the user for their password with a message customized to the user.
+For example, if the user name you created is `octocat_rules`, the message should be `"Enter password for user octocat_rules."`

+5. Extend your previous snippet to check whether the password matches the password in the `userLogin` object.
+The snippet should communicate whether the passwords matched to the user with console logs or alerts.

-4. Write a code snippet to prompt the user for a password and check whether the password is "strong."
+Bonus: Write a code snippet to prompt the user for a password and check whether the password is "strong."
 You decide what requirements to set for a strong password.
 If the password is NOT strong, your code should give the user an explanation of what they need to change either through console logs or through alerts.

-5. Create

 ###Exercise 3: Security Questions